chipshort/webext-extern-gen/README.md

 Just clone this git and run `haxelib install build.hxml` That should install all the necessary libraries.

-TODO: Make lazy lib public on haxelib or remove it from the project

 ## Usage

 The usage depends on whether you want to generate the Firefox or Chrome Extension APIs: